erinvaa/league-of-legends-magic-cards/README.md

 Unlike regular magic sets, I imagine these being produced as a subset of cards you could go out and buy.
 While I believe it's possible to stretch out Runeterra (the LoL world) to create a regular Magic set, the focus of the game really is on their characters.
-Therefore, I think this is better suited to a collection of mostly Legendary creatures and these cards should help satesfy the itch.
+Therefore, I think this is better suited to a collection of mostly Legendary creatures and these cards should help satisfy the itch.

 Magic: the Gathering is owned by Wizards of the Coast.
 League of Legends is owned by Riot Games.
 All content is copyright by their respective owners.